 Clear AND clever writing

 Though if you can be clear AND clever, so much the better.
-And on that note, we wanted to share a few Tom Swifty’s to close out this article.
+To close this article, we wanted to share some of our favourite clear and clever writing.
+This is a writing style called a Tom Swifty.

-Tom Swifty’s are where you wedge in adjectives or adverbs that have a double meaning in the context of a piece of dialogue.
+Tom Swifty’s are where you use adjectives or adverbs that have a double meaning in the context of a piece of dialogue.

 “Pass me the shellfish,” said Tom crabbily.